piotrpolak/pepiscms/README.md

 ## Built-in utilities

 * Site's configuration
-* Modules
+* Modules management
-* Flush system cache
-* Flush security policy cache
+* Cache management/flush
 * Reload (own) privileges
 * Security policy builder
-* Check own access rights
+* Check own access rights utility
 * Configuration tests

 ## Security policy

-Security policy is a set of required user rights above certain entities required to access a controller's method.
+A security policy is a set of required user rights above certain entities required to access a controller's method.
-The user is granted one of the four access rights above above the defined entities
+The user is granted one of the four access rights above above the defined entities.

-### Entities

-An entity is just a string representing the core business object.
 When a security policy is created, the administrator first defines desired entities (such as `page`, `user`, `group`, `configuration` etc.) and assigns the entities to methods of controllers.

+How access check works:
+1. User accesses a controller method
+2. If the user is marked as root, the access is immediately granted
+3. SecurityManager parses appropriate `security_policy.xml` and reads the entity and minimum access level for a given controller method
+4. SecurityManager checks groups for the authenticated user and computes associated entity-granted access map
+5. SecurityManager checks if the computed user entity-granted access map contains an entry related to the entity
+6. SecurityManager checks the user access level against the minimum required access level, if it is satisfied or if the required access level is `NONE` the user is granted access to the controller method.
+    Otherwise the user is denied access.

+**All violations of security policy are reported using system logs.**

 ### Possible access levels